yahya-debug/gsg_level_3_codes/activity_schedules/README.md

 But easily we can expect the total number of them just with the following formula:

 $X(n) = 3 \times 2^{n-1}$

+This can be shown by looking at the tree of possible combinations.
+Where first there are three choices then 2 the 2... and so on.

+## Done By:
+### Yahya Hasan - 42.